 - This laboratory device is designed for inside use. - Avoid direct sunlight and radiation from heaters onto the device.
-If necessary, provide air conditioning. - The installation site must be free of drafts, dust and caustic fumes. - The room air must be as low in TOC and NO_x as possible. - Avoid mechanical shocks and vibrations. - Do not locate the device near sources of electromagnetic interference. - Place the device on a heat-resistant and acid-resistant surface. - The device must be positioned in such a way that allows easy access from all sides. - Keep the ventilation slits free and do not obstruct them with other devices.
+If necessary, provide air conditioning. - The installation site must be free of drafts, dust and caustic fumes. - The room air must be as low in TOC and NO_x as possible. - Avoid mechanical shocks and vibrations. - Do not locate the device near sources of electromagnetic interference. - Place the device on an acid-resistant surface.
+If you are operating the device with an optional solids furnace, the table surface must also be heat-resistant. - The device must be positioned in such a way that allows easy access from all sides. - Keep the ventilation slits free and do not obstruct them with other devices.